jfcherng-sublime/SublimeLinter-contrib-iverilog/README.md

 ==============================

 This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [iverilog](http://iverilog.wikia.com/wiki/Main_Page) into Sublime Text.
-It will be used with files that have the "Verilog" syntax.
+It will be used with files that have the `Verilog` syntax.

 Installation